 Every parent has some treasured object like a drawing or lopsided clay statue created by their child.
 It will never be written about by art critics or displayed in a national museum but a parent thinks it’s a priceless work of art.We ought to use this perspective when we view what are Scouts do.
 Comparing their meeting program or plans to an idealized program or plan made by adults is like holding the artwork our child gave us up to the Mona Lisa.

-If we value the our Scout’s efforts above our own we’ll begin to see the true value of the patrol system at work.
-If we concentrate on making the patrol method a reality our Scouts will have get than memorable trips and badges out of Scouting.
+If we value a Scout’s effort above our own we’ll begin to see the true value of the patrol system at work.
+If we concentrate on making the patrol method a reality our Scouts will get more than memorable trips and badges out of Scouting.

 5. Given the choice Scouts will not do things that result in advancement.

 We need to value the other indications of success at least equally – did the Scouts plan and present their own meeting?
-Did the plan and carry out their won camping trip?
-Have they grown more competent and skilled as leaders, are they gaining an appreciation for responsibility?
+Did the plan and carry out their own camping trip?
+Have they grown more competent and skilled as leaders?
+Are they gaining an appreciation for responsibility?
 These are all important indicators too.

 6. Our Older Scouts don’t want to work with younger Scouts.